Robert Beheathland: Land acquisition

 Robert was an Ancient Planter, and thus received 100 acres of land for being present before the arrival of Sir Thomas Dale.

 Later life and family

-Robert married a "Mary" and had at least three children: The surname of his wife, Mary, is not known.
-Some claim she was Mary Nicholson but there is no documentation to support that.
-The widow, Mary Beheathland, married second, Lieut.
-Thomas Flint of Warwick County, Virginia.
-Documented children are:
+Robert married a woman named Mary, whose surname is unknown, and had at least three children; there are claims that his wife was Mary Nicholson, but there is no documentation to support this.
+Following his death, his widow Mary married second lieutenant Thomas Flint of Warwick County, when her name appeared in court records in regard to land she had inherited.

+The three Documented children of Robert are: